PronDmytro/text-to-pdf/README.md

 The project utilizes the following packages to optimize the application:

 * ngx-indexed-db: Provides an easy-to-use API to interact with IndexedDB
-* ng2-pdfjs-viewer: For viewing PDF documents using the PDF.js library.
+* ng2-pdfjs-viewer: For viewing PDF documents.
 * ngx-toastr: Used for pop-up messages.

 ### Angular Services